matt-degraffenreid/agent-assist-integrations/aa-integration-backend/readme.md

 # (Optional) Integration with Cloud Build
 If you plan to build a continous deployment pipeline for the services, you can integrate Cloud Build triggers for your own repository.

-Check an example Cloud Build configuration file at `./cloudbuild.yaml` and related resources:
+Check an example Cloud Build configuration file at `./cloudbuild.yaml` (with deployment script) or `terraform_cloudbuild.yaml` (with Terraform).

+Related resources:
 - [How to create and manage build triggers](https://cloud.google.com/build/docs/automating-builds/create-manage-triggers)
 - [Cloud Run - Continuous deployment from Git using Cloud Build](https://cloud.google.com/run/docs/continuous-deployment-with-cloud-build)